nehart/mkPDF/tmpl/readme.md

 git switch main
 ```

 Once the development process is finished, the development branch must be merged into the master branch, and then deleted.
 The development branch should only be merged if it has been successfully tested.

-## Tags and Releases

 After merging a development branch into the main branch, a new tag associated with the build date must be created.
 The build date must follow the format `YYYYMMDDXX`.
 The tags are also used to initiate a pipeline that generates the docker images in the container registry along with a new release.

 ```text
 git tag -a 2024012100 -m ""